Fellow disabled veterans, if you’ve ever wondered about the best way to get 100 VA disability, listen up because this expert-level guide is for you!

 If you’re having symptoms of a disability condition, and especially if those symptoms are now worse, you need to ensure these symptoms get documented in your VA medical records.

-Did you know you can secure message with your VA healthcare provider, and those message notes become part of your VA medical records?
+Did you know you can securely message your VA healthcare provider, and those message notes become part of your VA medical records?

 Yep, it’s the truth.